stellecodes/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**
-You can remove all the person’s tags by typing `t/` without specifying any tags after it.<br>
+You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+You can also do the same with remark by typing `/r` without specifying a remark after.<br>
 </div>
 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**